**For anything yearbook or picture related, please go to Mrs. Brooks' teacher connection page.

 5) Parent Involvement Reading: The list of books is in the PDF below.

 You must have a student enrolled at the middle school to check out and test on the chosen books.
 Parents will be awarded two PI hours for each book read with a passing score on the accompanying AR test.
 Both qualifying parents may test on the same book to earn a total of four hours.
-Please bring your PI card when you come to the media center to complete your quiz.
+Please check in at the front office before coming to the media center to complete your quiz.
 After reading the book of your choice, you will need to take an AR test on that book in our school’s library.
 A score of 60% or higher is considered passing and once achieved, 2 hours of informational involvement time will be added to your parent involvement account.
-Limited copies of these titles will be available in our school’s library.
-Parental selections are as follows:
+Limited copies of these titles will be available in our school’s library but you may get copies from any public library or book store.

 6) Service Hours – Are you a shopper instead of a reader?
 Students often request books that are "the next in the series," and we award PI service hours if parents are interested in purchasing books.
 We also accept book donations based upon the needs in our collection, and service hours are awarded based on the books' retail value and condition.